 The clause provides an avenue to seek a variation to development standards.
-It is noted that the development complies with all the LEP Development Standards.
+It is noted that the development results in a non-compliance with Clause 6.10 and therefore a clause 4.6 accompanies this development application.

 Clause 5.10 Heritage conservation